 Watch the video to learn how our travel policy can provide cover for all of your tech gear during your travels.

-Travel insurance is not designed to cover everything, so take the time to read the full description of cover in the policy wording so there are no surprises if you do need to use it.
+Travel insurance is not designed to cover everything, so take the time to read the full description of cover in the policy wording for the full details on what’s not covered.

 - Damage to, loss of or theft of jewellery, computers, cameras, hand-held and mobile devices or other electronic equipment and any high value specified items if checked in with a common carrier in your baggage.

 If your electronics have had to be checked-in due to the U.S. and UK restrictions to carry-on luggage, click on this link.